West India Committee: The modern organisation

-The Chief Executive is Blondel Cluff CBE, who is also the Anguilla government's representative in the United Kingdom.

 Notable officers

-From at least 1915 until 1929, its Secretary was Algernon Aspinall, who, in the name of his committee, published geographical guides to Guyana and the British Caribbean, such as a 1907 Stanford's Guide: Pocket Guide to the West Indies and The Handbook of the British West Indies, British Guiana and British Honduras (1929).
+From at least 1915 until 1929, its Secretary was Algernon Aspinall, who, in the name of the committee, published geographical guides to Guyana and the British Caribbean, such as Stanford's Guide: Pocket Guide to the West Indies (published between 1905 and the 1970s) and The Handbook of the British West Indies, British Guiana and British Honduras (1929).

-Sir Eliot de Pass served first as an ordinary member of the Committee, then as its chairman from 1925 to 1936, and finally as president until his death the following year.
+Sir Eliot de Pass, father of Victoria Cross recipient Alexander de Pass, served first as an ordinary member of the committee, then as its chairman from 1925 to 1936, and finally as president until his death the following year.

-Archives
+Sir Sonny Ramphal, longest serving Secretary General of the Commonwealth, also served as chairman of the committee.

+Library and archive

-The Society's minute books were purchased by the government of Trinidad and Tobago.
-They are currently held at the Alma Jordan Library, at the University of the West Indies, St. Augustine.
+The Committee's library and archive are inscribed by UNESCO on its Memory of the World international register, recognising its global importance.
+The library now resides in London and is accessible to the public and online, whilst many of the committee's minute books were purchased by the government of Trinidad and Tobago and are currently held at the Alma Jordan Library, at the University of the West Indies, St. Augustine.